Studio Flamenco offers workshops for schools (from preschool to high school) and at community events and festivals.

 We tailor each program to meet the needs of each school or group.
 Workshops range from half-day workshops to ‘Artists in Residence’ programs over a period of weeks or months, as well as intensive training and choreography for senior high school productions.

-We also run flamenco workshops for dancers of other genres, including ballet schools and the Australian Dance Theatre.
+We have also run flamenco workshops for dancers of other genres, including ballet schools and the Australian Dance Theatre.

 selected past workshops